Mundesley RNLI Lifeboat Station: History

 On 17 November 1867, the brig George of Sunderland was on passage to Rouen, when she ran aground on the outer bank, out of reach of the rocket brigade lines.
 The Mundesley lifeboat Grocers was launched into the south-east gale, but the brig broke up in less than an hour, and six men drowned when the main mast fell.
 One man was spotted clinging to a plank.
 Fully clothed, lifeboat man Juniper jumped overboard with a line, and rescued the sole survivor.
 William Juniper was awarded the RNLI Silver Medal.

 After 16 years service, the Mundesley lifeboat was replaced in 1882.
 A new 34-foot self-righting lifeboat, along with its new carriage, was transported from London to North Walsham free of charge by the Great Eastern Railway.
 On 21 September, a service of blessing was carried out by the Rev. Nevison Loraine of St Paul's, Chiswick.
 The village choir sang the hymn, "For those in peril on the sea".
 Funded by the gift to the Institution of £1000, from Mrs Elliott of Leytonstone, Essex, in memory of her late husband, the lifeboat was named J. H. Elliott (ON 261).
 The lifeboat was then launched, into rough conditions, which gave a good demonstration of her capabilities.

 The J. H. Elliott was launched at 05:30 on 28 November 1884, to the barque Embla of Stavanger, on passage from Cardiff to Christianssund with a cargo of timber, when she stranded 1 mi from Mundesley in thick fog.
 The vessel was soon a total wreck, but all 10 crew were rescued, and were ashore by 09:30.

+At a meeting of the RNLI committee of management on Thursday 8 January 1891, it was resolved to temporarily close Mundesley Lifeboat Station, as there were insufficient numbers of reliable crew available.

 On 10 January 1895, at a meeting of the RNLI committee of management, it was decided that Mundesley RNLI Lifeboat Station would be abolished.
-No reasons were recorded.

 It is not known if any part of the old station building still exists.
 The lifeboat on station at the time of closure, J. H. Elliott (ON 261), was sold from service.
 No further details are known.

 The independently run Mundesley Volunteer Inshore Lifeboat, established in 1972, now operates at Mundesley.